kaitsull/FijiFISH/README.md

 See the [RUHi Package](https://github.com/cembrowskilab/RUHi) for how to: visualize, dimensionally reduce, and cluster this data

 # Bugs and Issues
-Take a screenshot of any error messages or debug windows you get and send them to *Kaitlin* (or open up an issue in the repo) 😺
+Take a screenshot of the Log, the Debug Window, and any other relevant info or messages and send them to [*Kaitlin*](https://github.com/kaitsull) (or open up an issue in the repo) 😺